Chapter 1.14

 1.14.210 Costs of providing copies of public records.

-A. The city finds that calculating the actual costs it charges for providing records would be unduly burdensome and therefore adopts the following charges for copying public records:
+A. The city finds that calculating the actual costs it charges for providing records would be unduly burdensome and therefore adopts and updates fees for production of public records by resolution as published.

 B. The charges in this section may be combined to the extent that more than one type of charge applies to copies produced in response to a particular request.